 In our 4th concert of the season we welcomed back world-renowned pianist Antonio Pompa-Baldi on Sunday, February 11 at Christ Church Episcopal in Hudson.

 Pompa-Baldi was born and raised in Foggia, Italy.
 In 1999, he won the Cleveland International Piano Competition which lead him to a career that continues to extend across five continents.
 He was also a top prize winner at the 1998 Marguerite Long-Jacques Thibaud Competition of Paris, Frances and a silver medalist at the 2001 Van Cliburn International Piano Competition.

 A Steinway artist, Mr. Pompa-Baldi is on the piano faculty of the Cleveland Institute of Music.
 He will performed works by Hummel, Lyapunov, Poulenc, Piaf, and Medtner.
 Cleveland Classical has described Pompa-Baldi’s playing as “revealing a musical temperament ranging from the poetic to the virtuosic, with great intelligence and kaleidoscopic imagination.”

 Read Here the Clevelandclassical.com review of our 4th concert performed by pianist Antonio Pompa-Baldi.

-Our 5th concert this season is the Bobby Selvaggio Jazz Quartet.
+Our 5th concert this season was the Bobby Selvaggio Jazz Quartet.
 The quartet consists of local area jazz musicians with impressive backgrounds.
-They will perform on Sunday, March 11, 2018 at Christ Church Episcopal in Hudson.
+They performed on Sunday, March 11, 2018 at Christ Church Episcopal in Hudson.